HemanthKumar-CS/Fedrated_DDoS_Detection/docs/Professional_Presentation_Document.md

 ## 1) Executive Overview

 This project delivers a practical, privacy-preserving DDoS detection system that can train both centrally and in a federated setting.
 The core is a lightweight 1D Convolutional Neural Network (CNN) designed for tabular network-flow features.
 Federated learning (FL) is implemented with the Flower framework to keep raw data on distributed clients.
-The server coordinates multiple rounds of local training and aggregates model updates; the current server integrates a Multi-Krum-style robust selection on top of FedAvg to mitigate outlier client updates.
+The server coordinates multiple rounds of local training and aggregates model updates with a robust FedAvg + Multi-Krum subset selection layer to mitigate anomalous or poisoned client updates.

 Key goals